-Will India's renewable energy deployment boom in 2023 and 2024?
-42 Higher prices, lower auction volumes and trade policies weigh on short-term PV deployment Large-scale PV manufacturing is emerging, but it creates short-term demand and supply mismatches Are competitive renewable energy auctions increasingly undersubscribed?
-The energy crisis has negatively affected participation in European auctions Will market forces now drive the expansion of wind and solar PV plants, or is policy still key?
-Economic attractiveness and consumer demand drive PPA growth in the United States 49 Competitive auctions drive European growth in 2023-2024, but the pace will depend on policy responses to volatile wholesale prices and rising costs Is the renewable energy industry's financial health improving?
-Multiple challenges have tested the financial health of renewable energy companies since 2019 A bright future for the financial health of the renewable energy industry is on the horizon, but it requires governments and the industry to tackle multiple challenges Will solar PV and wind costs finally begin to fall again in 2023 and 2024?
-Do higher shares of wind and solar PV generation always imply more curtailment?
-60 The importance of grid intrastructure61 Policy and system planning62 Market design and operation62 How are higher shares of wind and solar PV challenging power systems?
-Will global solar PV and wind technology manufacturing capacity be adequate to meet Net Zero demand in 2030?
-With PV manufacturing capacity to more than double by 2024, the industry is rushing headlong into a supply glut headlong into a supply glut headlong into a supply glut 66 Announced new PV manufacturing in India, the United States and Europe reaches 30 GW for polysilicon and 100 GW for module assembly, with signs of diversification emerging 66 China leads sluggish growth in wind equipment manufacturing as Western equipment suppliers struggle financially 68 Where were governments able to rely on biofuels to secure energy supplies during the 2022 energy crisis?
-70 Some markets increased biofuel production to mitigate high prices and address supply concerns.
-71 but overall biofuel demand growth declined by 40% during the energy crisis 71 headlong into a supply glut 66 Announced new PV manufacturing in India, the United States and Europe reaches 30 GW for polysilicon and 100 GW for module assembly, with signs of diversification emerging 66 China leads sluggish growth in wind equipment manufacturing as Western equipment suppliers struggle financially 68 Where were governments able to rely on biofuels to secure energy supplies during the 2022 energy crisis?
-70 Some markets increased biofuel production to mitigate high prices and address supply concerns.
-71 but overall biofuel demand growth declined by 40% during the energy crisis 71 Will energy security concerns drive biofuel growth in 2023-2024?
-73 headlong into a supply glut 66 Announced new PV manufacturing in India, the United States and Europe reaches 30 GW for polysilicon and 100 GW for module assembly, with signs of diversification emerging 66 China leads sluggish growth in wind equipment manufacturing as Western equipment suppliers struggle financially 68 Where were governments able to rely on biofuels to secure energy supplies during the 2022 energy crisis?
-70 Some markets increased biofuel production to mitigate high prices and address supply concerns.
-71 but overall biofuel demand growth declined by 40% during the energy crisis 71 Will energy security concerns drive biofuel growth in 2023-2024?
-73 Renewable diesel growth remains strong in advanced economies, but overall biofuel demand 73 headlong into a supply glut 66 Announced new PV manufacturing in India, the United States and Europe reaches 30 GW for polysilicon and 100 GW for module assembly, with signs of diversification emerging 66 China leads sluggish growth in wind equipment manufacturing as Western equipment suppliers struggle financially 68 Where were governments able to rely on biofuels to secure energy supplies during the 2022 energy crisis?
-70 Some markets increased biofuel production to mitigate high prices and address supply concerns 71 but overall biofuel demand growth declined by 40% during the energy crisis 71 Will energy security concerns drive biofuel growth in 2023-2024?
-73 Renewable diesel growth remains strong in advanced economies, but overall biofuel demand expansion will not accelerate by 2024 74
+Will India's renewable energy deployment boom in 2023 and 2024?4 Higher prices, lower auction volumes and trade policies weigh on short-term PV deployment4 Large-scale PV manufacturing is emerging, but it creates short-term demand and supply mismatches Are competitive renewable energy auctions increasingly undersubscribed?4 The energy crisis has negatively affected participation in European auctions4 market forces now drive the expansion of wind and solar PV plants, or is policy key?4 • Economic attractiveness and consumer demand drive PPA growth in the United States 4 Competitive auctions drive European growth in 2023-2024, but the pace will depend on policy responses to volatile wholesale prices and rising costs ls th ne renewable energy industry's financial health improving?5 Multiple challenges have tested the financial health of renewable energy companies since 2019 A bright future for the financial health of the renewable energy industry is on the horizon, but is requires governments and the industry to tackle multiple challenges Will solar PV and wind costs finally begin to fall again in 2023 and 2024?5 Do l higher shares of wind and solar PV generation always imply more curtailment?6 The importance of grid infrastructure Policy and system planning6 Market design and operation6 Hov v are higher shares of wind and solar PV challenging power systems?6 global solar PV and wind technology manufacturing capacity be adequate to meet Zero demand in 2030?6 With PV manufacturing capacity to more than double by 2024, the industry is rushing headlong into a supply glut Announced new PV manufacturing in India, the United States and Europe reaches 30 GW for polysilicon and 100 GW for module assembly, with signs of diversification emerging 6 China leads sluggish growth in wind equipment manufacturing as Western equipment suppliers struggle financially Who 202 ere were governments able to rely on biofuels to secure energy supplies during the 2 energy crisis?7 Some markets increased biofuel production to mitigate high prices and address supply concerns but overall biofuel demand growth declined by 40% during the energy crisis Will energy security concerns drive biofuel growth in 2023-2024?7 Emerging markets to lead growth in 2023-2024 Renewable diesel growth remains strong in advanced economies, but overall biofuel demand expansion will not accelerate by 2024 Will we see lower biofuel prices in 2023-2024?7 Advanced biofuel imports drive down biodiesel costs in Europe Renewable diesel growth supports higher vegetable oil prices in the United States

+increases

-High Brazilian sugar and soybean production supports domestic and international demand increases What are governments and companies doing to avoid a supply crunch, and is it enough?
-81 The feedstock supply crunch 81 Government policies and market reactions are encouraging the largest-ever expansion in biofuel technologies More efforts are needed to expand feedstock supplies 83 General annex 84 Abbreviations and acronyms 84 Units of measure 85
+at are governments and companies doing to avoid a supply crunch, and is it ough?
+81

+The feedstock supply crunch 81

+Government policies and market reactions are encouraging the largest-ever expansion in biofuel technologies

+More efforts are needed to expand feedstock supplies 83

+Gen neral annex 84

+Abbreviations and acronyms 84

+Units of measure .
+85